appacademy/prep-work/coding-test-1/introduction-to-programming-summary.md

 ## Methods

-Know what a method is, how to define one, how to return a value from a method.
+Know what a method is, how to define one, and how to return a value from a method.
 Know how to call a method.

 ```ruby